 Serving the village of Woodcroft since 1858.

 The Rising Sun is a classic English village pub with its stone construction and open fireplace.
 It is a large, double-fronted, building with a bar and snug downstairs and accommodation above.
-There is an attached kitchen and toilet block at the back, along with a small car park.
-At the front, there is a large garden area which is an ideal area for sitting out on warm days.
+At the front, there is a large garden area which is ideal for taking the sun on warm days.

 In 1891 the Rising Sun was first tied to a brewery; Daniel Sykes & Co.
 Redcliffe Brewery in Bristol.
 Since then, the Rising Sun has been owned by various brewery companies, and has operated on a tenancy basis.
 From 2005 it was owned by Pubfolio Ltd and was put up for sale in 2012 along with nearly 80 other pubs when the company went into administration.
-In October 2012 it was acquired by the current owners, who have closed the pub and wish to develop the land into housing.
+In October 2012 it was acquired by the previous owners, who closed the pub in order to develop the land into housing.

 The local area has many footpaths and walks, with the Offa’s Dyke Path and Gloucestershire Way passing within a couple of hundred meters of the Rising Sun.
 The Offa’s Dyke Path, in particular, is popular with walkers year-round.
 The adjacent cliffs in the Wye valley at Wintour’s Leap and Ban-Y-Gor provide some demanding rock climbing which is popular with climbers from all over the country.

 Woodcroft itself is a small village, with a population of about 220.
 It is surrounded by other villages and hamlets such as Tidenham (pop. est. 100), Boughspring (pop. est. 150) and Tutshill (pop. est. 1000).
 None of these have their own Pub and all form part of the catchment for the Rising Sun.